Everest Base Camp

 We take all possible precautions to proactively ensure the safety and wellness of our trekkers, but rest assured that our guides are trained and experienced in dealing with emergencies.
 If necessary, your guide will utilise your travel insurance information to call a rescue helicopter, and you will be flown to Kathmandu for medical attention.

-All of our guides are certified by the Red Cross and also have an international WAFA certification.
+All of our guides are certified wilderness first aiders and also have an international WAFA certification.
 Wilderness Advanced First Aid is comprehensive medical training designed for remote professionals or wilderness leaders who venture into remote and challenging environments.
 Our guides are all equipped with pulse oximeters and in addition to keeping a close watch of your condition they will take daily readings of your blood oxygen saturation levels.
 In addition our guides carry a basic first aid kit and have a mobile phone.
 In an emergency situation the guide will coordinate rescue efforts with the office in Kathmandu where our team is available 24/7.

 Comfortable, sturdy trekking shoes or boots are a must.
 Look for shoes with ankle support, and ideally your footwear will have Gore-Tex or similar lining, along with thick soles.
 This will ensure that your feet stay warm and dry, and that you are comfortable walking on rocky paths.
 It’s always best to break your boots in before you arrive and make sure they are comfortable.
 If you start to get a blister it’s best to stop immediately and cover it with duct tape or moleskin.